-The purpose of this publication is to provide faculty and instructors at Penn State general guidelines for classroom academic adjustments, auxiliary aids, and/or services for students with disabilities.
-The need for academic adjustments, auxiliary aids, and/or services can range from a need to change the presentation of materials during a lecture, wearing a microphone for an amplification system to be used by the student, to providing different ways for the student to respond to exam questions.
+The goal of this website is to provide faculty and instructors at Penn State DuBois general guidelines for classroom academic adjustments, auxiliary aids, and/or services for students with disabilities.
+The need for academic adjustments, auxiliary aids, and/or services can range from a need to change the presentation of materials during a lecture, to wearing a microphone for an amplification system to be used by the student, to providing different ways for the student to respond to exam questions.
 The underlying purpose of these adjustments is to enable students to be evaluated on the basis of their abilities, not their disabilities, as well as provide equal access to information in the classroom.

 A frequently used term when working with a student with a disability is a reasonable academic adjustment.
 A reasonable academic adjustment is an academic adjustment that minimizes or eliminates the impact of a disability, allowing the individual to gain equal access and have an equal opportunity to participate in the University's courses, programs, services, activities, and facilities.
 Title II of the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973 dictates that an institution must provide reasonable academic adjustments, auxiliary aids and/or services for those individuals with a qualified disability who self identify.

 To determine reasonable adjustments, auxiliary aids and/or services, The Office for Disability Services (ODS) will accept current documentation of the student’s disorder/impairment, as well as, information from appropriate University personnel regarding essential standards for courses, programs, services, activities, and facilities.
 A reasonable academic adjustment is one that does not require a substantial change in the curriculum or alteration of any essential elements or functions of the course, program, service, or activity.
 Academic adjustments, auxiliary aids, and/or services are determined on a case-by-case basis and course–by-course basis.